Bohemians–Shamrock Rovers rivalry: History

 Rovers and Bohs games attracted relatively large crowds in the 1980s and 1990s, including two FAI Cup fixtures in the 1993–94 season which saw over 10,000 people at each, but the attendances at the fixture have generally followed the same sliding trend as the rest of the League's fixtures over the last forty years.
 A significant drop occurred during the second half of the previous decade as a result of Shamrock Rovers playing their matches in Tolka Park, Richmond Park and Dalymount Park and the club having an average attendance of just over 1,000 during these years.
 The attendances rose in 2009, largely due to Rovers' move to Tallaght Stadium and, Bohs' status as League of Ireland champions, with the attendance at one game doubling the previous encounter.
+In February 2025, a Showcase of Irish Football match was organised as a season opener for both clubs in Ireland's national football venue, Aviva Stadium.
+The fixture set an all-time attendance record for League of Ireland with 33,208 spectators in attendance.

 Culture

 The clubs originate from separate sides of the city.
 Bohemians were founded on the Northside of Dublin in Phibsboro and have remained there since, while Shamrock Rovers were founded in Ringsend, on the Southside.
 They played on the Northside for a significant proportion of their homeless years, but have spent the majority of their history on the Southside, seemingly moving alongside the River Dodder.
 Both clubs naturally draw the majority of their support from the side of the city that they're native to, but maintain a significant minority of support drawn from the rest of Dublin.

 Both clubs also share less significant rivalries with other Dublin clubs Shelbourne and St Patrick's Athletic.